DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

    * Wifi SSID
    * WiFi Password

-   Both are required, though it is possible, but unlikely, that the WiFi Password for your network is blank.
-If so, leave the field blank.
+   Both are required.

    *Wifi SSID* is the name of your home network.

    *WiFi Password* is the password for your home network.

+   Additionally, if you choose, you may customise the WiFi hostname, or leave it as the default "dccex".

 I have Ethernet
 ~~~~~~~~~~~~~~~